 An interventional radiologist combines competence in imaging, image-guided minimally invasive procedures and periprocedural patient care to diagnose and treat benign and malignant conditions of the thorax, abdomen, pelvis, and extremities.
 Therapies include embolization, angioplasty, stent placement, thrombus management, drainage, and ablation, among others.
-Training includes a minimum of three years of Diagnostic Radiology and two years of Interventional Radiology, leading to primary certification in Interventional Radiology/Diagnostic Radiology.
 An interventional radiologist also may specialize in one of the subspecialty areas listed below.